 Demand for the vegetable training has grown with the women in the first towns are continuing to grow vegetables for their household use, which saves them money and usually provides a surplus of vegetables that they can sell for income.
 Several women are renting extra fields to grow vegetables in the fall-winter months.
 The women’s graduation ceremonies after the fourteen weeks of vegetable training are always full of fun and songs.
 The women make up songs and skits about growing vegetables and sell the group produce to earn extra money for their group saving fund.

-Some of these villages were completely destroyed in the earthquake, so CORE has already provided tin roofing sheets for 54 of the most affected families to construct temporary shelters before the arrival of the monsoon.
+Some of these villages were completely destroyed in the earthquake, so CORE provided tin roofing sheets for 54 of the most affected families to construct temporary shelters before the arrival of the monsoon.